top of page

 10:35-10:55am Decade of the Child Framework

-Zili Sloboda, ScD, Applied Prevention Science International (formerly, Division Director at NIDA/NIH)
+Zili Sloboda, ScD, Applied Prevention Science International (Former Division Director, National Institute on Drug Abuse, NIH)

 10:55-11:15am BRAIN BREAK